Dun doo dee do

-"What—" A second shove and Fenton stumbled a few feet forward before rushing to the staircase as fast as his knees would allow him.
-Halfway up the steps he paused and glanced back at the two other teenagers.
-Valerie and Phantom released each other's hands after having completed a handshake, and Fenton felt a hollow pit in his stomach even as a chill swept over him.
-Those spur-of-the-moment truces with Valerie had always made their heart—or core—race faster, a thrill of excitement and wonder overtaking them whenever they thought back on those moments.
+"What-" A second shove and Fenton stumbled a few feet forward before rushing to the staircase as fast as his knees would allow him.
+He paused once he was on the stairs and glanced back at them.
+Valerie and Phantom released each other's hands after completing a handshake, and Fenton felt a hollow pit in his stomach.
+Those spur-of-the-moment truces with Valerie had always made their heart-or core-race faster, a thrill of excitement and wonder overtaking them whenever they thought back on those moments.
 That a ghost hunter could trust them, that Valerie had their backs in these fights.

 "No time to explain!"
 Fenton scanned the room and grinned when he found the Thermos rolled against his desk.
 He dived for the canister and then raced out of the room with it clutched in his arms, shouting over his shoulder, "I'm absolutely positive it has nothing to do with ghosts though!"

 "Ghosts?!"
 Jack shouted from inside the room, and Fenton slapped his forehead.
 He'd already reached the staircase when he heard his parents barreling out of his room, their weapons whining as they powered up.
 Fenton led the charge down the stairs, the Thermos clutched to his chest and his other hand gripping his ecto-pistol tighter.
 He glanced at the battle as he trotted down the stairs, breathing out in relief when he saw Skulker laying on the floor with Phantom and Valerie hovering over him.

 That is until his parents spotted the same thing.
 Maddie leaped over the rail and Jack barreled passed Fenton, unintentionally shoving his son against the wall.
 Both parents took aim and Fenton's eyes widened.